 There is an experienced supporting cast to do justice to.

-To add to the woes, all actors put in sincere efforts to bring life to their parts and it is the writing that plays spoilsport.
-The biggest surprise comes in form of Pakistani actor Momal Sheikh who makes her Bollywood debut.
+To add to the woes, the actors put in sincere efforts to bring life to their parts, only for the writing to play spoilsport.
+The biggest surprise comes in the form of Pakistani actor Momal Sheikh, who makes her Bollywood debut.
 She pitches in a brilliant, nuanced performance that easily beats the rest of the cast.
-We would love to see more of her on Indian screen.

-Abhay Deol performs as if he realized midway that he’s aboard a sinking ship.
+There is an ease to her performance that the rest of the film sorely lacks.
+One would certainly like to see more of her on the Indian screen.
+Abhay Deol performs as if he realised midway that he was aboard a sinking ship.
 He is good, nevertheless.

 Diana Penty, to give her due credit, tries her best.
-Sadly, Happy’s characterization lacks any charm for which the audience would have rooted for.
+Sadly, Happy’s characterisation lacks the charm that would make an audience root for her.
 As the title character, she is introduced in the most random way possible.
-Even as the film proceeds, she isn’t photographed well enough for us to buy what they are projecting her as.
-Plus, the actor lacks the much-required spunk and an ability to let go off herself, thus making the Punjabi pataka lines sound rehearsed.
-All we needed was a younger Kareena Kapoor Khan in her Jab We Met mode!
+Even as the film progresses, she isn’t photographed or written well enough for us to buy the larger-than-life persona the film wants us to see in her.
+Penty also lacks the much-needed spunk and the ability to let go of herself, making the Punjabi pataka lines sound rehearsed.
+All we needed was a younger Kareena Kapoor Khan in her Jab We Met mode.
 In Kapoor’s own words, JUST IMAGINE!

 Rating: ★★